EdoardoPanzeri1/mangabox/README.md

    - Replace placeholders with your actual credentials and any necessary configuration.
 4. Run `docker-compose up --build` to set up and start the project.

 ## Usage:

-Access the Mangabox frontend via your browser after installation.
+- After installation, access the Mangabox frontend via your browser by navigating to `http://localhost:3000/`.
-Search for manga and manage your catalog through the user-friendly interface.
+- Use the interface to search for manga and manage your catalog.

-Contributions:
+## Contributions:

-Contributions are welcome!
-Consider implementing additional features like filtering.
+- Contributions are welcome!
+Consider implementing additional features like a wishlist to keep track of manga you plan to read and a social-like network feature to connect with other manga enthusiasts.
-Please follow contribution guidelines provided in the repository.
+- Please follow the contribution guidelines provided in the repository.
-Contact:

-For support or inquiries, reach out via [your contact email or platform].